grotemeyer/recipe-book/README.md

 ### Auto update

 Your ingredients will automatically be updated if you cook a recipe.
 It will remove the ingredients you used to make the recipe.

-### Import recipes
-You can import recipes from supported sources.
-Currently only [Allrecipes](https://www.allrecipes.com/) is supported.